If you like your pizza hot, fresh and NOW, consider giving Little Caesars a try.

 The Detroit-based company specializes in turning out pizza orders quickly.
-In fact, you don’t even need to call ahead if you’re getting basic pizzas like cheese or pepperoni.
-Stores keep the oven conveyors running so they can deliver these popular items throughout the day, on-demand, and at a great price.
+You don’t need to call ahead if you’re getting popular pizzas like cheese or pepperoni.
+Stores keep the conveyor ovens running to deliver these popular items throughout the day, on-demand and at a great price.

 This Veterans Day, Little Caesars is one of many restaurants offering free Veterans Day meals.
-On November 11, current military personnel and veterans can stop by a Little Caesars location for a free Hot-n-Ready® Lunch Combo.
+On Nov.
+11, 2022, current military personnel and veterans can stop by a participating Little Caesars location between 11 a.m. and 2 p.m. for a free HOT-N-READY Lunch Combo.

 Below are all the details you need to take advantage of this generous offer.